Tue 9th May 2023

 - Sun 14th May 2023

+A last minute cancellation so we have one space left - please book quickly to reserve it!
+Or call us.
 In 2023 we want to explore the wildness of Scotland a little more - to do some reviving walks and be by the sea.
 This time to Arran which is well know by our guide Jo.
 She is passionate about sharing what the island has to offer - dramatic mountains, woodlands,beaches and a great place to see wildlife.
-Our hotel is a local women run hotel.

 Dates: Tuesday May 9th to Sunday May 14th 2023 5 nights and 4 full days of walking